Jeon Hye-jin (actress, born 1976): Career

-She debuted in small screen in 2002 with minor role in Ruler of Your Own World.
-Two years later, Jeon appeared in KBS2 Monday-Tuesday drama I'm Sorry, I Love You and she played the role of Yoon Seo-gyeong, the sister of Cha Moo-hyeok (So Ji-sub).
+In 2002, Jeon made her small screen debut with a minor role in the drama Ruler of Your Own World.
+Two years later, she took on a significant role as Yoon Seo-gyeong, the sister of Cha Moo-hyeok (played by So Ji-sub), in the KBS2 Monday-Tuesday drama I'm Sorry, I Love You.

 In 2008, Jeon appeared as the female lead in the music video of 'Wonji' in the 5th album of Kim Kwang-jin's album, and captivated many with her innocent appearance.

-Jeon starred as Consort Yeong in Lee Joon-ik's historical drama The Throne (2015), starring Song Kang-ho and Yoo Ah-in.
+Jeon rose to prominence with role Consort Yeong in Lee Joon-ik's historical drama The Throne (2015), starring Song Kang-ho and Yoo Ah-in.
 She won a Blue Dragon Film Award for Best Supporting Actress.

 Jeon played Chun-bae, in crime-noir film The Beast, an informant who makes a risky proposal to detective Han-soo (Lee Sung-min).

 Personal life

-Jeon married her boyfriend of seven years, actor Lee Sun-kyun on May 23, 2009.
+Jeon married her boyfriend of seven years, actor Lee Sun-kyun, on May 23, 2009.
 Their agency announced that their first son was born on November 25, 2009.
 They had their second son on August 9, 2011.
+Her husband died by suicide from carbon monoxide poisoning on December 27, 2023.